Shyla Stylez

-Amanda Hardy (September 23, 1982 – November 9, 2017), better known as Shyla Stylez, was a Canadian pornographic actress and model.
+Amanda Hardy (September 23, 1982 – November 9, 2017), known professionally as Shyla Stylez, was a Canadian pornographic film actress and model.

 Career

 Stylez first became interested in entering the pornography industry in her teens, and later moved to Vancouver where she worked as both a stripper and a webcam model, in addition to appearing in nude pictorials in adult magazines such as Hustler and Swank.
 In her off-time, she would contact studios by email and phone to find out how to appear in films.
 Stylez shot her debut adult scene in 2001 and received her first AVN Award nominations in 2003, including one for Best New Starlet.